datawith-debaditya/spotify-azureProject/README.md

 ## 📌 Project Overview

-This project demonstrates the design and implementation of an end-to-end data engineering pipeline using **Microsoft Azure** and **Azure Databricks**, inspired by a Spotify data engineering tutorial.
+This project demonstrates the design and implementation of an end-to-end data engineering pipeline using **Microsoft Azure** and **Azure Databricks**.

 The objective is to build a cloud-based data platform that can ingest, store, process, and transform data into meaningful datasets for analytics and reporting.